CEAT Limited

-CEAT Limited (formerly, Cavi Elettrici e Affini Torino) is an Indian multinational tyre manufacturing company owned by the RPG Group.
-It was established in 1924 in Turin, Italy.
-It has a presence in global markets.
-CEAT produces over 165 million tyres a year and manufactures tyres for passenger cars, two-wheelers, trucks and buses, light commercial vehicles, earth-movers, forklifts, tractors, trailers, and auto-rickshaws.
-The current capacity of CEAT tyres' plants is over 800 tonnes per day.
+CEAT Limited is an Indian multinational tyre manufacturing company owned by the RPG Group.
+It was established in 1924 in Turin, Italy and acquired by RPG Group in 1982.
+CEAT produces over 48 million tyres a year and manufactures tyres for cars, two-wheelers, trucks, buses, light commercial vehicles, earth-movers, forklifts, tractors, trailers, and auto-rickshaws.
+The current capacity of CEAT tyres plants is over 800 tonnes per day.
+The company has manufacturing plants in Halol, Butibori, Bhandup, Nashik, Ambernath, and Chennai.

 History

 The company was founded as Cavi Elettrici e Affini Torino (Electrical Cables and Allied Products of Turin) by Virginio Bruni Tedeschi in 1924, in Turin, Italy.
 On 10 March 1958, the company was incorporated as CEAT Tyres of India, in Mumbai.
 Initially, the company collaborated with the Tata Group.
-In 1972, the company set up a research and development unit at Bhandup.
+In 1972, the company set up a research and development unit at Bhandup in Maharashtra.
 In 1981, Deccan Fibre Glass Limited was merged with the company.

 In 1980, Alberto, son of Virginio, sold the Cavi Elettrici e Affini Torino to investment firm SOFIT, which went on to cut jobs.
 Oweing to it, in 1981, the company failed in Italy and Pirelli purchased the right to the CEAT name, which it sold to RPG Group in 1983.